ninjabong/xc-custom/README.md

 -   **munki\_manifest:** wraps 'manifestutil add-pkg' works really well with autopkg\_run to automagically create and populate a munki repo.
 -   **munki\_repo:** sets up minimal directory structure for a munki repo.  only os x client & server so far.
 -   **munkitools:** downloads and installs munkitools from pkg or dmg, even specific build versions and custom urls if specified.  no https yet.
+-  **example:** is an attempt at slapping together something basic illustrating some of the basic but extremely useful/common building blocks of a role.

 #####broken:
 -   **desktop\_view\_opts:** is a severly broken attempt to set some Finder window prefs (only TB Display Mode works)